 3.1 Qualitative Descriptor

 The results revealed significant variation across nearly all recorded characters.
 The qualitative variations of different sesame germplasm are summarized in Table 2.
-Among the germplasm, 93.33% were indeterminate and 6.67% determinate.
+Among the total germplasm, 93.3% were indeterminate and the remaining (6.67%) were determinate.
 As for plant growth habit, 53.33% were erect, 26.67% semi-erect and 6.67% prostrate.
-In relation to stem hairiness, 3.33% of cuttings had a glabrous stem, 50% weak, 36.67% medium and 10% strong.
+Regarding stem hairiness, 3.33% of cuttings had a glabrous stem, 50% were weak, 36.67% were medium, and the remaining 10% were strong.
 The hairiness of the stems was basal (50%) and top (50%).

 Leaf traits also exhibited considerable variability among the germplasms.
 Regarding leaf color, 70% was green, 23.33% had a greenish-yellow cast and 6.67% had a greenish-purple cast. hairiness, 2 germplasm were glabrous, 1 exhibited strong hairiness, 63.33% had weak hairiness, and 26.67% had medium hairiness.
 Lanceolate was the most common leaf shape, which appeared in 90% of germplasm, and one of which even including a pair of leaf lobes.
 The leaf angle was diverse, 17 germplasm had acute, 10 had flat and 3 drooping angles.
 The basal leaf margin of all germplasm was completely.
 Petiole colour showed variability, out of 30 germplasm 14 had green petioles, 13 with greenish-purple and 3 with purple.
 The majority of the germplasm (66.67%) produced one flower per axil, while 33.33% had two flowers.
 Inflorescence development included 16 germplasm with small extra-floral, 5 with rudimentary extra-floral, 5 with medium, and 4 with large extra-floral growth.